tsgates/arch-wiki-markdown/wiki/Pacman_Rosetta.md

 pacapt is a pacman shell script implementation for other linux distribution.

+> Note:

-Note:Some of the tools described here are specific to a certain version of pacman.
-The -Qk option is new in pacman 4.1
+-   Some of the tools described here are specific to a certain version of pacman.
+The -Qk option is new in pacman 4.1.

-Note:The command pkgfile can be found in the pkgfile package.
+-   The command pkgfile can be found in the pkgfile package.

 > Action